Still Ticking: A Modern Clockmaker Revives His 18th-Century Philadelphia Predecessor, in a New Biography from the APS Press

 “Well first of all, family.
 As important as anything else was the fact that Franklin’s wife Deborah was a 50-year friend of Duffield’s mother-in-law.
 Just as important is the fact that the first place Franklin lived in Philadelphia, when he was just a boarder in Deborah’s house, was next door to the Duffield home.
 The families had a common wall between their lodgings.
 There were frequent, lengthy family stays between them at other properties.
 I hesitate to overstate their technical relationship, since Franklin was 24 years older and Duffield wasn’t a printer.
 But Franklin had a huge respect for artisans, for craftsmen, for tinkering and for those who tinker.
 It’s even possible that Franklin had a role in encouraging Duffield to take up clockmaking as a trade—rather than continuing as a young merchant selling capers and raisins.”

-Before I go, Bob hands me a box filled with thirty to forty magazines, including some issues of horology journals from years ago.
+Before I go, Bob hands me a box filled with magazines, including some issues of horology journals from years ago.
 “I have duplicates of all of these, so please take them.
 You can read, skim, throw them out, cut them up and make them into art, whatever you like.
 I operated a shop out of here for a long time, and I don’t want anybody to leave my house empty-handed.”